-The Company's activities and operations may be affected by a pandemic or epidemic such as COVID-19 due to multiple factors, including,
+The Company's activities and operations may be affected by a pandemic or epidemic such as COVID-19 that initiated in 2020, and can repeat in the future, due to multiple factors, including,

-- 1) Disruptions in the supply chain, since our products are supplied from a wide variety of domestic and international suppliers that may not be able to adequately supply them or may substantially increase their operating costs. - 2) Non-attendance of employees due to illness or instructions from health authorities, which could affect the operation of our stores. - 3) Increases in store operating costs, since we are required to implement hygiene and containment protocols that protect the health of our employees and our customers. - 4) Unit closures and limited hours to avoid contact between customers, and limited entry, in order to have the permissible number of customers inside the store, as established by the Ministry of Health. - 5) Reduction in the flow of customers due to movement restrictions, since due to the quarantine, customers may not be allowed to leave their homes to make purchases.
+- Disruptions in the supply chain, since our products are supplied from a wide variety of domestic and international suppliers that may not be able to adequately supply them or may substantially increase their operating costs. - 2) Non-attendance of employees due to illness or instructions from health authorities, which could affect the operation of our stores.
+Vulnerable personnel protected by security. - 3) Increases in store operating costs, since we are required to implement hygiene and containment protocols that protect the health of our employees and our customers. - 4) Unit closures and limited hours to avoid contact between customers, and limited entry, in order to have the permissible number of customers inside the store, as established by the Ministry of Health. - 5) Reduction in the flow of customers due to movement restrictions, since due to the quarantine, customers may not be allowed to leave their homes to make purchases.

-As of the date of this report, the Company's management has taken the necessary measures to minimize the impact of the COVID-19 pandemic on these factors by defining processes with three clear objectives: to protect the health of our employees, to protect the health of our customers and to ensure the continuity of operations in all our stores.
+During 2020, the Company's management took the necessary measures to minimize the impact of the COVID-19 pandemic on these factors by defining processes with three clear objectives: to protect the health of our customers and to ensure the continuity of operations in all our stores.